pascalherrmann/Mercedes-Connected-Car-Skill/README.md

 > Alexa, start *My Mercedes*!

 ##### Intents
+> What is my license plate?

 > What is the fuel level?

-> What is my license plate?
+> What is the odometer value?

 > Which doors are locked?